-- This chapter sets out the ECB's policy on options and discretions that are relevant for credit institutions that have entered into an institutional protection scheme (IPS). - Parts One, Two and Three of the CRR, as well as Commission Delegated Regulation (EU) 2015/61, set out the relevant legislative and regulatory framework. - 3.
+- 1. This chapter sets out the ECB's policy on options and discretions that are relevant for credit institutions that have entered into an institutional protection scheme (IPS). - Parts One, Two and Three of the CRR, as well as Commission Delegated Regulation (EU) 2015/61, set out the relevant legislative and regulatory framework. - 3.
 LIQUIDITY WAIVERS (Article 8(4) of the CRR)

-The ECB intends to grant waivers under Article 8(4) of the CRR to credit institutions which are members of the same IPS provided that all the conditions laid down in Article 113(7) of the CRR are fulfilled.
+The ECB intends to grant waivers under Article 8(4) of the CRR to credit institutions which are members of the same IPS provided that all the conditions laid down in

+Article 113(7) of the CRR are fulfilled.
 Reporting requirements at individual sub-entity level are to be maintained.

-For the purposes of this assessment, the relevant specifications and/or documents mentioned in Chapter 1 above will be applied, specifically points 1 to 5 relating to the general conditions for all liquidity waivers in accordance with Article 8 of the CRR as well as the further specifications for waivers of the LCR and NSFR requirements, as appropriate.
+For the purposes of this assessment, the relevant specifications and/or documents mentioned in Chapter 1 above underwill be applied, specifically points_1-4 to 5 relating to the general conditions for all liquidity waivers at national level in accordance with Article_8(1) and (2) of the CRR (see Chapter 1) will be applied. as well as the further specifications for waivers of the LCR and NSFR requirements, as appropriate.